coderofsalvation/webpipe.bash/README.md

     http://foo.bar.com/makecoffee
     http://foo.bar.com/notifypentagon

-### But I'm in love with JSON!
+### But I'm in love with JSON/REST!

-The commandline is great, but at some point JSON becomes preferrable (to avoid complex oneliners).
+The commandline is great, but indeed at some point JSON becomes preferrable (to avoid complex oneliners).
 Lets take the xpath example above, and hide our complexity in a json payload file:

       $ cat > payload.json